---

 ```

-where `fake_exponential` is the integer approximation of `MIN_REQUEST_FEE · e^(excess / REQUEST_FEE_UPDATE_FRACTION)` used by [EIP-1559](./eip-1559.md).
-Because `excess` grows whenever a block contains more than `TARGET_REQUESTS_PER_BLOCK` requests and decays otherwise, the fee rises super-linearly under sustained demand and returns to `MIN_REQUEST_FEE` when demand subsides.
-The fee is charged on top of any staked value (see the request sections below) and is left locked in the contract.
+where `fake_exponential` is the [EIP-1559](./eip-1559.md)-style integer approximation of `MIN_REQUEST_FEE * e**(excess / REQUEST_FEE_UPDATE_FRACTION)`.
+The fee rises super-linearly while blocks contain more than the target number of requests and decays back to `MIN_REQUEST_FEE` otherwise.
+It is charged on top of any staked value and is left locked in the contract.

 ### Deposit requests

-A deposit request is submitted by calling the deposit contract with calldata of exactly `184` bytes:
+A deposit request is submitted by calling `BUILDER_DEPOSIT_CONTRACT_ADDRESS` with calldata of exactly `184` bytes:

 ### Exit requests

-Authorization is by `source_address`, as in [EIP-7002](./eip-7002.md): the caller proves control of the builder by transacting from the builder's `execution_address`.
-The contract records `msg.sender` verbatim and performs no further check; the consensus layer honours the request only when `source_address` equals the target builder's `execution_address` (see [Consensus-layer processing of records](#consensus-layer-processing-of-records)).
+Authorization is by `source_address`, as in [EIP-7002](./eip-7002.md).
+The contract records `msg.sender` and performs no further check.
+The consensus layer honors the request only when `source_address` equals the target builder's `execution_address`.

 The consensus layer decodes each dequeued record into one of two SSZ containers, selected by request type: